tatigabru/tati-tools/README.md

 # Tati-tools

-This is a set of helper tools for computer vision tasks.
+А set of helper functions for computer vision tasks.

 ### Includes